ermalaliraj/connect4/readme.md

 ### 5) Test the application

-Run the class JettyServer.java which creates a server listening in the port 1009.
+Run the class `JettyServer.java` which creates a server listening in the port `1009`.
 The application is ready to be tested using the following requests (for each functionality):
 ```
 	http://localhost:1009/connect4/new/0001/6/4